Top 100 Best Places to Live: Methodology & Ranking Criteria

 This is our ninth year of the annual Top 100 Best Places to Live ranking, and we’ve seen firsthand how the definition of livability has evolved.

 The 2022 ranking categories were influenced by an exclusive study conducted by Livability.com in partnership with Ipsos.
 More than 1,000 adults aged 18 and up from across the country were surveyed to determine the characteristics of livability they would value in a prospective home community, emphasizing how rising costs affect their relocation decisions.
 Respondents were asked which factors would be most heavily considered when choosing to relocate and how their housing needs and priorities have changed due to record-breaking inflation.
 The research shows that 7 in 10 adults consider affordability a top-three factor influencing a decision to relocate.

 Additionally, given the rise in flexible working conditions many experienced during the pandemic — and many experts predict will continue — we took into account the remote-readiness of a city and how places attract and retain remote workers.

 At Livability, we care deeply that each of these cities is actually somewhere that you would want to live.
 What does that mean?

-Intrigued?
-Check out this year’s ranking of the Top 100 Best Places to Live.
+Check out this year’s Top 100 Best Places to Live ranking.